 NEW!
 Virtual Version of the Bean Game (and Extension Activity too)

 At the top right corner of the map, students will see their current spending amount.
-If it surpasses 20, the cell will change to red indicating that they are over the budget and need to reallocate their funds.
+If it surpasses 20, the cell will change to red indicating that they are over budget and need to reallocate their funds accordingly.

 This game takes on even more relevance in light of the financial adjustments that many families are making now during a global pandemic.